13 Tips for a Safe Halloween

 Halloween safety tips for kids from Scripps Health

-Halloween is approaching and the excitement is growing.
-It is easily one of the most fun times of the year, especially for families with young children.
-Make it a safe one.
+Halloween is approaching and excitement is in the air.
+It is one of the most fun times of the year, especially for families with young kids.
+Make sure everyone has a fun and safe celebration.

 1. Costumes should fit kids right to prevent accidents